JohanScheepers/magic_mirror_flutter/README.md

 - **Smart suggestions** - System learns from your usage patterns

 ### Cooking Features
-- **Timer**: Large, easy-to-read countdown timer.
-Flashes red when done.
+- **Timer**: Large, easy-to-read countdown timer with sound and vibration alarm when finished.
 - **Recipes**: Store your favorite recipes.
 Large text mode makes it easy to read from a distance while cooking.

 ### Calculator